Basic Concepts for System Design Interview Preparation

 Conclusion

 System design is an essential skill to have and is equally important from the interview point of view.
 One needs to be well aware of all the trade-offs while designing any system.
-In this blog, we tried to cover all the basic concepts necessary for getting started.
-We hope that after reading this blog, you’ll be now familiar with the basics of systems.
+In this blog, we tried to cover some basic concepts necessary for getting started.

 We are looking forward to your feedback in the message below.
 Enjoy learning, Enjoy system design!